deloresmincarelli/Portfolio/README.md

 ## Welcome!
 Let me introduce myself:
 To me, there is nothing more exciting to me than a new dataset.

-For several years I have rolled up my sleeves to help clinicians and managers make better decisions backed by sound data analysis.
+For years I have rolled up my sleeves to help clinicians and managers make better decisions backed by sound data analysis.
 This required a deep - dive into their business, learning about their problems and concerns, and then being a professional sleuth to find and curate the data to underpin the analytics.

 I love using data-for-good.